CitizensFoundation/your-priorities-app/server_api/docs/models/video.md

 ## Notes

-- The model supports both AWS Elastic Transcoder and a custom "Your Priorities" encoder for video processing.
+- The model uses the "Your Priorities" encoder for video processing.
 - Handles both standard and Ziggeo video uploads.
 - Includes robust error handling and logging for all major operations.
 - Uses environment variables for configuration of S3, MinIO, Redis, and transcoding services.